|Oriental Arborvitae - Platycladus orientalis |

 Also commonly called Chinese arborvitae, this plant is widely cultivated in gardens around the world.
 Oriental arborvitae is native to China, Korea, and the Russian far east.
 Used most often in formal hedges, screens and windbreaks, or as specimen plantings.
 Hardy in zones 6-11.
 "Arborvitae" is Latin for "tree of life."

 Oriental arborvitae is a densely branched evergreen conifer that grows to 30 ft (15.2 m), with a spread of 20 ft (6.1 m).
 Cultivated specimens are usually grown as a smaller, bushier shrub.
 It tends to have several to many stems, but can be trimmed to a single leader, creating a treelike form.
 The shape is conical, with the crown becoming more irregular and spreading with age.
+A specimen in Nasreddinabad, Tajikistan, is 35 meters tall.
+Cultivated specimens in China are said to exceed 1,000 years old.

 The numerous slender ascending branches support shoots that spread out in flat, vertical planes.
 The leaves are scales overlapping and tightly packed on the shoots.
 The oblong cones are about 1 in (2.5 cm) long, held upright, and blue-green, with a grayish waxy bloom.
 The cones are fleshy at first, becoming woody as they mature, and each of the 6-8 scales that cover the cone has a recurved, fleshy hook.
 Under the scales are wingless seeds.